 - Class Attendance – Attendance is extremely important, especially during the months of February through June.
 Each week the steps and proper technique are being taught for the performance.
 Please try to miss as few classes as possible for your dancer’s and their class’ sake.

 - Costume Fittings – At Impact, dancers try on sizing leotards to determine the proper costume size.
-Costume sizing will take place throughout the month of January during their regularly scheduled class time.
-Pictures of each class’ costume can be viewed in the waiting area beginning near the end of January for three months.
+Sizing will take place throughout the months of December and January during their regularly scheduled class time.
+Pictures of each class’ costume can be viewed in the waiting area beginning in February 2015.

-- Dress Rehearsal – All dancers participating in the show are required to attend the onstage dress rehearsal and picture day on Friday, June 14, 2013 at Hinsdale Central High School.
-Exact times are TBA, but will begin at 9:00 am and continue throughout the day.
+- Dress Rehearsal – All dancers ages 5 and up participating in the show are required to attend the onstage dress rehearsal on Friday, June 12, 2015 at Hinsdale Central High School.
+Exact times are TBA.

 Recital Benefits For Your Dancer